Nazism

-Nazism is a form of fascism, with disdain for liberal democracy and the parliamentary system.
-Its beliefs include support for dictatorship, fervent antisemitism, anti-communism, anti-Slavism, anti-Romani sentiment, scientific racism, anti-Chinese sentiment, white supremacy, Nordicism, social Darwinism, homophobia, ableism, and eugenics.
-The Nazis' ultranationalism originated in pan-Germanism and the ethno-nationalist Völkisch movement, which had been prominent within German ultranationalism since the late 19th century.
-Nazism was influenced by the Freikorps paramilitary groups that emerged after Germany's defeat in World War I, from which the party's "cult of violence" came.
-It subscribed to pseudo-scientific theories of a racial hierarchy, identifying ethnic Germans as part of what the Nazis regarded as a Nordic Aryan master race.
-Nazism sought to overcome social divisions and create a homogeneous German society based on racial purity.
-The Nazis aimed to unite all Germans living in historically German territory, gain lands for expansion under the doctrine of Lebensraum, and exclude those deemed either Community Aliens or "inferior" races (Untermenschen).
+Nazism opposes liberal democracy and the parliamentary system.
+It advocates dictatorship, fervent antisemitism, anti-communism, anti-Slavism, anti-Romani sentiment, scientific racism, white supremacy, (Note: Only aryans.)
+Nordicism, social Darwinism, homophobia, ableism, and eugenics.
+The Nazis sought to overcome social divisions and create a homogeneous German society based on racial purity.
+They aimed to unite all Germans living in historically German territory, gain lands for expansion under the doctrine of Lebensraum, and exclude those deemed either Community Aliens or "inferior" races (Untermenschen).

-The term "National Socialism" arose from attempts to create a nationalist redefinition of socialism, as an alternative to Marxist international socialism and free-market capitalism.
+The term "National Socialism" arose from attempts to create a nationalist alternative to Marxist socialism and free-market capitalism.
 Nazism rejected Marxist concepts of class conflict and universal equality, opposed cosmopolitan internationalism, and sought to convince the social classes in German society to subordinate their interests to the "common good".
-The Nazi Party's precursor, the pan-German nationalist and antisemitic German Workers' Party, was founded in 1919.
-In the 1920s, the party was renamed the National Socialist German Workers' Party to appeal to left-wing workers, a renaming Hitler initially opposed.
-The National Socialist Program was adopted in 1920 and called for a united Greater Germany that denied citizenship to Jews and supported land reform and the nationalisation of some industries.
-In Mein Kampf (My Struggle), Hitler outlined the antisemitism and anti-communism at the heart of his philosophy, and his disdain for representative democracy, over which he proposed the Führerprinzip (leader principle).
+The Nazi Party's precursor, the German Workers' Party, was founded in 1919.
+In 1920, the party was renamed the National Socialist German Workers' Party to appeal to left-wing workers, a renaming Hitler initially opposed.
+In Mein Kampf (My Struggle), Hitler outlined his antisemitism, anti-communism, and opposition to representative democracy, proposing instead the Führerprinzip (leader principle).
 Hitler's objectives involved eastward expansion of German territories, colonization of Eastern Europe, and an alliance with Britain and Italy against the Soviet Union.